Pink Panther (Tshego album)

 Pink Panther is the debut album by South African R&B singer Tshego.
-The album was released on 29 August 2019, by Twenty Five Eight Entertainment, and licensed by Universal Music South Africa, a division of Universal Music Group.
+The album was released on 29 August 2019, through Twenty Five Eight Entertainment, and licensed through Universal Music South Africa.
 The album was executively produced by Tshego, and Alie Keys; with additional production from Yaw Bannerman, Gemini Major, and Lunatik.
 It features guest appearances from King Monada, Riky Rick, Kwesta, Black Class, Tellaman, Thabsie, Focalistic, and Frank Casino.

 Background

 Following his exit from Family Tree in 2018, after winning a court case against the label owner Cassper Nyovest; and gained back ownership of all his masters; released under the label.
 In 2019, Tshego imprint Twenty Five Eight Entertainment; signed a licensing deal with Universal Music Africa; and released his first single "No Ties", off Pink Panther project; through Universal Music Africa.

 On 5 June 2019, before the release of "No Ties", he announced his plans on releasing his debut studio album in July.

 On 4 October 2019, he held a listening session at African Beer Emporium in Pretoria.
 With guess artist from Riky Rick, Nadia Nakai, Gemini Major, Major League DJz, Focalistic, 25K, DBN Gogo, DJ Venom, DJ Banques, DJ Smokes, among others.